The Research-Backed Guide to Increasing Office Productivity

 Social media can potentially enhance collaboration

-However, a recent survey by Microsoft are finding that social media may not detract from employee productivity; in fact, it may actually increase it, as connecting on social media can increase collaboration.
+However, a survey by Microsoft found that social media may not detract from employee productivity; in fact, it may actually increase it, as connecting on social media can increase collaboration.
 Of workers surveyed, 46 percent felt that social media has improved their productivity, and 37 percent reported a wish that management would accept social media in the workplace more readily.

 Social media can be used as a mood booster, which can make you more productive